berenger-eu/tbfmm/paper/paper.md

 # Performance

 In \autoref{fig:performance}, we provide the parallel efficiency of `TBFMM` for a set of particles that are randomly distributed in a square simulation box.
-The given results have been computed using the `uniform` kernel.
+The given results have been computed using the `uniform` kernel and the two runtime systems OpenMP (GNU libomp) and SPETABARU.
+With OpenMP, there is no reduction in the execution time with more than 8 threads, which appears as a significant drop in the parallel efficiency.
+This happens because we use OpenMP 4.5 that does not support `mutexinout`, the commutative data access, hence the resulting degree of parallelism is too limited to feed all the cores available.

-![Parallel efficiency for `TBFMM` using the SPETABARU runtime system and the uniform kernel (order = 8).
+![Parallel efficiency for `TBFMM` using the OpenMP and SPETABARU runtime systems, and the uniform kernel (order = 8).
 Test cases: two simulations of one and ten millions of particles randomly distributed in a cube.
  Hardware: 2 × Intel Xeon Gold 6240 CPU at 2.60GHz with 16 cores each and cache of sizes L1/32K, L2/1024K, L3/25344K.
 \label{fig:performance}](results_csv.png)